luizAlbuquerque0/NodeAuth/README.md

 - Basic user authentication (register/login)
 - JWT-based session handling
+- Refresh Token with **Rotation** mechanism
+  - New refresh token is issued on every use
+  - Old refresh tokens are invalidated immediately after use
+  - Mitigates token theft and replay attacks
 - Role-Based Access Control (RBAC)
   - Define roles (e.g. user, admin)
   - Protect routes based on user role
 - Pluggable architecture with adapters
 - Ready to extend with OAuth, password resets, and more

+## 🔁 Refresh Token Rotation

+Refresh Token Rotation increases security by ensuring that each refresh token is valid for only **one use**.
+Every time the client uses a refresh token to get a new access token:

+1. The server verifies and **invalidates the current refresh token**.
+2. A **new refresh token** is generated and sent to the client.
+3. If a stolen refresh token is reused, it will already be invalid, preventing replay attacks.

+This pattern is particularly effective against scenarios where refresh tokens might be leaked or stolen.

 ## 🔐 RBAC Overview